Installing manually for US/EU/AU/UK/CA regions

-If you do not have access to Microsoft AppSource, or if you prefer to have the application's cloud services hosted in Europe, Australia or UAE, you can add JungleMail for Office 365 to your site manually.
+If you do not have access to Microsoft AppSource, or if you prefer to have the application's cloud services hosted in Europe, Australia,UK, or Canada you can add JungleMail for Office 365 to your site manually.

 Before you begin